evanfrang/evanfrangipane.github.io/stats.md

 This map shows the percent change of happiness from before 2020 to 2020 and beyond.
 The global change was a 2.7% increase in happiness.

+The datasets can be found on my [github](https://github.com/evanfrang/world_happiness).

 ## Pokemon Card Image Classification with ResNet50

 The code can be found at [https://github.com/evanfrang/pokemon_card_images](https://github.com/evanfrang/pokemon_card_images).